 While fishing isn't necessarily going to get you shape, many fishing opportunities require a bit of physical activity from walking to hiking to paddling as means to reach your favorite fishing hole.
 Just getting outdoors and away from the daily grind and all the distractions we have in life is good for your body ultimately making you healthier and happy.

 Fishing, and particularly Fly fishing, has been harnessed to help women with breast cancer recover.
 Groups like Casting for Recovery combine breast cancer education with the sport as a form of support, therapy and exercise.
-Also Project Healing Waters help veterans with physical and emotional recovery through fly fishing activities.
+Also, Project Healing Waters helps veterans with physical and emotional recovery through fly fishing activities.

 Reduce stress, improve your health and take to the water knowing that those few hours fishing on the local pond or in the nearby stream offers much more than just the tight lines you have come to enjoy.
 Jump start your healthier lifestyle today with more fishing days.